Relativistic Atomic Effects of Dark Matter Electron Scattering: Relativistic Effects

+The vector (V) or axial-vector (A) cases are slightly more involved, but the basic feature should be the same.
+One needs to insert $\Gamma^{V(A)} = \gamma^\mu(\gamma^\mu \gamma^5)$ with $\mu = 1,2,3,4$ into the DM and electron bilinears, respectively, and then contract the two indices term by term.
+In this situation, a scalar atomic $K$-factor can no longer be defined.
+This is also where our approach differs from previous treatments that factorizes atomic effects through a single overall form factor \cite{Essig:2012yx,Chen:2015pha,Essig:2015cda,Roberts:2015lga,Roberts:2016xfw,Roberts:2016sem,Essig:2017kqs,Bloch:2020uzh,Chen:2021qao,Hamaide:2021hlp,Ge:2021snv,Emken:2021vmf}.

+For the factorization approach \cite{Essig:2015cda} as summarized in \geqn{previous_f}, the Lorentz structure is absorbed into the free-electron scattering matrix element and the $K$-factor itself carries no $\gamma$-matrix structure.
+Similarly, treating the DM and electron interaction as an effective potential that is sandwiched by the initial- and final-state electron wavefunctions can also obtain a $K$-factor without Lorentz structure \cite{Roberts:2015lga,Roberts:2016xfw,Roberts:2019chv}.
+To keep the Lorentz structures, the electron field must be contracted directly with the $\gamma$-matrices without assumption at the beginning.
+It turns out that only for the scalar- and pseudoscalar-type interactions, a factorizable $K$-factor is possible in the fully relativisitic approach.

+As can be seen from \geqn{Scalar_Inner}, the evaluation of the $K$-factor depends primarily on the inner product of the electron wave functions.
+Here, we obtain the wave functions using the Coulomb approximation with an effective charge.
+This framework can be generalized to eigenstates and wave functions computed with other many-body method \cite{Chen:2013iud,Chen:2016eab,Wu:2017zcd,Pandey:2018esq,Qiao:2020ybv}, such as Hartree–Fock \cite{Catena:2019gfa} or density functional theory \cite{Essig:2015cda,PhysRevD.104.095015,PhysRevD.109.115008}, without any modification to the form of the $K$-factor expression.

 With a large momentum transfer $|{\bm q}|$ and angular momentum transfer $L$, both the final-state wave function in \geqn{Rel_Ionized_L} and the Bessel function $j_L (|{\bm q}| |\bm r|)$ are highly oscillatory.
 This makes the radial integrals and the summation over $L$ in the $K$-factor numerically time-consuming and challenging to compute \cite{Catena:2019gfa,Ge:2021snv}.
-In the electron wave functions, this oscillatory behavior stems mainly from the confluent hypergeometric functions $_1F_1$ in \geqn{Rel_Ionized_L}.
-Usually, the $_1 F_1$ function is expanded as a power series.
-It contains finite terms for the bound states,

-The calculation rule defined by the superscript $(s)$ is $x^{(0)}=1$ and $x^{(s)}=x(x+1)(x+2) \cdots(x+s-1)$.
-However, the series expansion of ${}_1 F_1$ in the ionized final-state wave function contains an infinite number of terms \cite{Andrews_Askey_Roy_1999}, making the integration over radius $r$ within an infinite range $(0, + \infty)$ very difficult to be calculated.
+The numerical bottleneck can be alleviated by performing an analytical preprocessing of the radial wave functions and the associated radial integrals as summarized in \gapp{numerical}.